meeshkan/hmt/docs/MOCK.md

-# Mocking with Meeshkan
+# Mocking with Mem

-Meeshkan can be used to create a mock server from OpenAPI specifications and optional custom callback scripts.
+Mem can be used to create a mock server from OpenAPI specifications and optional custom callback scripts.

 ## What's in this document